 Each month: Process your monthly verification of enrollment with the VA (not necessary for Chapter 33 recipients).

-Each semester: Submit the VA Education Benefit Enrollment Certification Form to the Financial Aid Services office.
+Each semester: Submit the VA Education Benefit Enrollment Form to the Financial Aid Services office.
 The form may be faxed, mailed or submitted in person.

 NOTE: If you withdraw from one or more of your classes, it could affect your eligibility for VA Benefits.
 It is your responsibility to notify the Certifying Official if you add/drop any courses during the semester.